-If you want to provide access to the Download Station management from the Internet, enable the 'Allow access from the Internet' option.
+If you want to access the Download Station management from the Internet, enable the 'Allow access from the Internet' option.

 In the 'Storage folder' field, select the folder on the disk where the downloaded files will be stored.
 Just click on the 'Select folder' button and specify the preferred folder or parent directory.

-In the 'Users' section, select the accounts that will be assigned access rights to manage the built-in Download Station.
+In the 'Users' section, select the accounts assigned access rights to manage the built-in Download Station.